 - Make sure you consider how often you will be making the most of each of the benefits on offer and how much value each will genuinely give you before you choose a card.
 Some benefits can look very tempting but they’re only worth something if you’re actually going to get to use them.

 While there aren’t many significant differences between the earning rates that the Bonvoy consumer cards offer, the differences between the benefits they offer are considerably more noticeable (unless you’re comparing the two $250/year cards).

 That makes it all the more important to make sure that you consider exactly what each card is offering in return for its annual fee.

 Personally, I don’t like the two new mid-tier cards that cost $250/year as I can’t see where the value is.
 I genuinely have no idea what Marriott was thinking when it came up with these cards.

 I’ve always thought that the best way to choose a Bonvoy card is to ignore any of the earning rates that don’t apply to spending with Marriott (because a whole host of other cards that you probably already hold will offer better value) and to focus on the annual fee and the benefits on offer.
 When I do that, the two new cards don’t make any sense to me.

-I can see how the Bold, Boundless, and Brilliant cards may fit into different people’s wallets but with the particular exception of someone who has no interest in anything other than earning Bonvoy points on all their spending, I cannot see how the Bevy and Bountiful cards would be a good addition to anyone’s wallet.
+I can see how the Bold, Boundless, and Brilliant cards may fit into different people’s wallets, but with the exception of someone who has no interest in anything other than earning Bonvoy points on all their spending, I cannot see how the Bevy and Bountiful cards would be a good addition to someone’s wallet.

-Hopefully, the tables above will provide readers with a useful resource when it comes to deciding which Bonvoy card is best for them or if they should bother having a Bonvoy card at all.
+Hopefully, the tables above will provide you with a useful resource when it comes to deciding which Bonvoy card is best for you or if you should bother having a Bonvoy card at all.
 If there’s anything that you think I’ve missed or something that you’d like me to add in or discuss, let me know in the comments section below and I’ll see what I can do.